Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/11-ai-engine-emulation-waveform-analysis/README.md

 It is strongly recommended to go through the **Versal Integration tutorial** and the **Versal System Design Clocking tutorial** before running this tutorial.

-**IMPORTANT**: Before beginning the tutorial make sure you have read and followed the [Vitis Software Platform Release Notes (v2023.1)](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Vitis-Software-Platform-Release-Notes) for setting up software and installing the VCK190 base platform.
+**IMPORTANT**: Before beginning the tutorial make sure you have installed the Vitis 2023.1 software.
+The Vitis release includes all the embedded base platforms including the VCK190 base platform that is used in this tutorial.
+In addition, do ensure you have downloaded the Common Images for Embedded Vitis Platforms from this link https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2023-1.html The common image package contains a prebuilt Linux kernel and root file system that can be used with the Versal board for embedded design development using Vitis.

-Before starting this tutorial run the following steps.
+Before starting this tutorial run the following steps:

-1. Source VITIS and XRT.
-2. Set the AIE License.
-3. Set up your platform by running the `xilinx-versal-common-v2023.1/environment-setup-cortexa72-cortexa53-xilinx-linux` script as provided in the platform download.
+1. Goto the directory where you have unzipped the Versal Common Image package
+2. In a Bash shell run the `/Common Images Dir/xilinx-versal-common-v2023.1/environment-setup-cortexa72-cortexa53-xilinx-linux` script.
 This script sets up the `SDKTARGETSYSROOT` and `CXX` variables.
-If the script is not present, you **must** run `xilinx-versal-common-v2023.1/sdk.sh`.
+If the script is not present, you must run the `/Common Images Dir/xilinx-versal-common-v2023.1/sdk.sh`.
-4. Set up your `ROOTFS`, and `IMAGE` to point to the `xilinx-versal-common-v2023.1` directory.
+3. Set up your `ROOTFS`, and `IMAGE` to point to the `rootfs.ext4` and `Image` files located in the `/Common Images Dir/xilinx-versal-common-v2023.1` directory.
-5. Set up your `PLATFORM_REPO_PATHS` environment variable based on where you downloaded the platform.
+4. Set up your `PLATFORM_REPO_PATHS` environment variable to `$XILINX_VITIS/lin64/Vitis/2023.1/base_platforms/`

+This tutorial targets VCK190 production board for 2023.1 version.

 ## Objectives